Obstructive Sleep Apnea in Children

 Staying away from secondhand smoke,

 indoor pollutants, and allergens.
 This is important for children who also have nasal

 What are possible complications of obstructive sleep apnea in a child?

-normal.
-This is because the condition can make it hard for air and oxygen to flow
+the blood than normal.
+This is because the condition can make it hard for air and

-in and out of the lungs.
-If this pattern continues, your child's lungs and heart may
+to flow in and out of the lungs.
+If this pattern continues, your child's lungs and

-suffer permanent damage.
-Chronic sleep apnea can also lead to poor growth and development.
+may have permanent damage.
+Chronic sleep apnea can also lead to poor growth and

 Key points about obstructive sleep apnea in children